Safety Recall Z4J: 2018-2019 Honda Odyssey Check Park Mechanism, Battery Terminal Inspection, and Update TCM

 Summary

-HondaeBay (American HondaeBay Motor Co.) is recalling certain 2018-2019 Odyssey vehicles.
+HondaeBay logo (American HondaeBay logo Motor Co.) is recalling certain 2018-2019 Odyssey vehicles.
 Loose battery terminal connections or a degraded battery may cause the Transmission Control Unit (TCU) to unexpectedly reboot.
 Upon rebooting, the TCU may shift the transmission to the “Park” position, possibly damaging the parking rod.

 Remedy